FgForrest/evitaDB/documentation/user/en/operate/configure.md

 ### TLS configuration

+TLS support is enabled by default for most APIs but can be disabled individually per API in API configs.
+Note that if you set that each API has different TLS settings, each API must have its own port.

-TLS support is enabled by default and cannot be disabled.
-It's configured in the `certificate` subsection of the `api`.
+Common configuration is in the `certificate` subsection of the `api`.
 It allows configuring these settings:

 <dl>